catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ### Config fields
 * We observe these as `private static $variablename;` at the top of the class.
-* These provide some sensible defaults for values used throughout the page
+* These provide some sensible defaults for configurable values used throughout the pagetype.
 * Normally, a `private static` variable would mean that PHP can never access its values from outside the class, so what's happening here?

 ### Config fields
 * These values can be overloaded using a YML file defined on your app/_config folder
-* In SilverStripe, this is known as the "Config API", and it is a common way to overload values defined in a module without making any modifications to the module itself
+* In SilverStripe, this is known as the "Config API", and it is a common way to overload and inject values defined in a module without making any modifications to the module itself

 ### Config fields